nilu1996/test/README.md

 Who can do this
 Tableau Server Administrators can reconfigure external repository.
 You will also need to have access to create PostgreSQL database instance on Amazon or Azure.

+It is worth pointing out here that these changes require the server to be off, and so you will incur some downtime when processing these changes.

+A high level idea of the steps you will need to do are as follows:
+1. Stop the Tableau server with the tsm stop command
+2. Take a snapshot of the current external repository
+3. Deploy and restore the snapshot to the encrypted RDS
+4. Run the tsm commands to move the repository to be local - information here.
+5. Run the tsm commands to set up the new encrypted RDS as the new repository - information here.
+6. Start the Tableau server with the tsm start command.